SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

-# Installing software and writing modules Intro (slides)
+# Installing software and writing modules

+## Intro

 In the intro portion of the workshop you will learn: